 I said I would never work in football again but a job in the recreation centre came up for a kids soccer coach, at first i didn't want to do it, I still hated football, but friends and family pushed me to apply.
 It would be the changing point in my life and something that I am so grateful for today.

 Coaching kids has reminded me why I love football and why I started playing the game, I feel I am back doing what I am meant to be doing again.
-For me football is not just a sport, it brings people together, it keeps us in the moment, keeps our bodies and minds healthy and for me and I am sure many others, football is what saved my life.
+For me football is way more than just a sport, it brings people together, it keeps us in the moment and keeps our bodies and minds healthy.

-After 6 years of no football, I am back playing for my local Club, Football Margaret River where I couldn't be happier, I play the game for enjoyment and to hopefully be a role model for other young players to follow their dreams.
+After 6 years of no football, I am back playing for my local Club, Football Margaret River where I couldn't be happier, I play the game for enjoyment and to hopefully be a role model for other young players to follow their dreams or simply play the game for the love of it.